daronphang/programming-resources/networking/IP/routing.md

 ## Anycast

-Anycast is an IP network addressing scheme that allows multiple servers to share the same IP address, allowing for multiple physical destination servers to be logically identified by a single IP address i.e. Anycast network routing is able to route incoming connection requests across multiple data centers.
+Anycast is an IP network addressing scheme that allows multiple servers to share the same IP address, allowing for multiple physical destination servers to be logically identified by a single IP address i.e. Anycast network routing is able to route incoming connection requests across multiple DCs, but traffic goes to the closest DC.

 When requests come into a single IP address associated with the Anycast network, the network distributes the data based on some prioritization methodology i.e. location, number of hops, etc. The selection process behind choosing a particular data center will typically be optimized to reduce latency by selecting the data center with the shortest distance from the requester.